Cognigy/Documentation/docs/webchat/v2/configuration.md

 ---
 title: "Endpoint Configuration"
 slug: "configuration"
-description: "To prepare the Cognigy virtual agent for your website, you need to deploy it by creating a Webchat v2 Endpoint and customize the agent to fit your needs using the Webchat v2 Endpoint settings."
+description: "To prepare the Cognigy AI Agent for your website, you need to deploy it by creating a Webchat v2 Endpoint and customize the agent to fit your needs using the Webchat v2 Endpoint settings."
 hidden: false
 ---